vfarcic/devops24/manuscript/08-jenkins-cd.md

 That Pod definition is almos the same as the one we used inside *Jenkinsfile* in the *go-demo-3* repository.
 Apart from residing in a separate file, the only difference is in an additional container named `docker`.
 In this scenario, we are not using external VMs to build Docker images.
 Instead, we have an additional container through which we can execute Docker-related steps.
 Since we want to execute Docker commands on the node, and avoid running Docker-in-Docker, we mounted `/var/run/docker.sock` as a Volume.

+W> ## A note to minishift users
+W>
+W> We need to relax security so that Pods are allowed to use `hostPath` volume plug-in.
+W>
+W> `oc adm policy add-scc-to-user hostmount-anyuid -z build -n go-demo-5-build`

 ## Creating And Running A Continuous Delivery Job

 That's it.
 We explored (soon to be) *Jenkinsfile* that contains our continuous delivery pipeline and *KubernetesPod.yaml* that contains the Pod definition that will be used to create Jenkins agents.
 There are a few other things we need to do but, before we discuss them, we'll change the address and Docker Hub user in *Jenkinsfile.orig*, store the output as *Jenkinsfile*, and push the changes to the forked GitHub

+W> ## A note to minishift users
+W>
+W> We'll use a slightly modified version of Jenkins file.
+Just as in the previous chapter, we'll add the `ocCreateEdgeRouteBuild` step that will accomplish the same results as Ingress controller
+W> Please use `Jenkinsfile.oc` instead of `Jenkinsfile.orig` in the command that follows.

 ```bash
 cat Jenkinsfile.orig \